andreas-nn/esp32-epaper/README.md

 - Lilygo T7 V1.5 + EPD 7.5
 - AZSMZ epaper board + EPD 2.9 (from 2017 - processor changed from ESP8266 to ESP32C3-12F - old, but it works)

-For the Waveshare Universal e-Paper Raw Panel Driver HAT you must set the 9th pin "PWR" to high.
+For the Waveshare "Universal e-Paper Raw Panel Driver HAT" you must set the 9th pin "PWR" to high.
 At the config is the GPIO-definition EPD_PWR.

 If the board has a controlled LED, you can serve it by EPD_LED.
 Negative GPIO means here an inverted output.
 Unfortunately the LED at "Universal e-Paper Raw Panel Driver Board, ESP32" is constantly on.
 You can only cut it hard to save power.